Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Check for the appropriate recipe(s).

 #### Document Result(s):
-1. An user account (for testing) was created to fullfill the test's requirments, record:
+1. An user account was created to fullfill the test's requirments, record:
-    + The username and email address of the account.
+    + The username, email address of the account, and that this is a test account.
 1. if Favorite status or icon is displayed incorrectly, record:
-    + The recipe name and path choosen to the recipe.
+    + The recipe name, path choosen to the recipe, and a brief description of the problem.
 1. If click box for changing favorite status does not respond correctly, record:
-    + The recipe name.
+    + The recipe name and a brief description of the problem.
 1. If any content has bad UX, record:
-    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).
+    + The test name, recipe name, screen resolution, browser/device, page (Jinja template), and a brief description of the bad UX.
 1. If there is an incorrect box shadow, record:
-    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).
+    + The test name, recipe name, screen resolution, browser/device, page (Jinja template), and a brief description of the incorrect box shadow.

 ### Testing Index Cards on Lesson Page